Zoning out dance clubs in Manhattan: Gentrification and the changing landscapes of alternative cultures

 Anti-cabaret law activists made political efforts to eliminate or reform the provision of the cabaret law that criminalized social dancing.
 While they enjoyed vast popular support, it was next to impossible for such activists to make even the most modest modifications to the zoning provisions of the cabaret law.
 These activists' efforts to challenge the constitutionality of the cabaret law in court also failed because the court did not acknowledge the expressive element of social dancing.

 This research connects the court's decision on social dancing with the brutal neoliberalization of social life that has granted immunity to municipalities' ungrounded regulation of a range of important social activities.
 Further, through an analysis of the various conflicts over alternative spaces in NYC, including spaces for social dancing, this dissertation shows, on the one hand, that the transformation of urban space through gentrification into an upscale heaven for middle-upper class yuppies has gradually transformed the notion of legitimate rights in urban space, and, on the other, how all of us are implicated in this process and why we should critically interrogate this process.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hae, Laam, "Zoning out dance clubs in Manhattan: Gentrification and the changing landscapes of alternative cultures" (2007).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 7.